 Courses taken at the graduate level that contributed to the completion of a prior graduate degree program may be applicable for credit in the new program based on review by the dean of the program.
 A limit of six semester hours of credit earned from any previous master's degree may be applied to the requirement for a second master's degree and is subject to departmental approval.
-All credits used to satisfy the second masters degree must be less than eight years old at the time of degree completion.
-(Note: Graduate nursing courses may not exceed five years).
+All credits used to satisfy the second master's degree must be less than eight years old at the time of degree completion.
 A Petition for Transfer of Graduate Credit form must be completed and approved.
 See TRANSFER CREDIT FROM A REGIONALLY ACCREDITED INSTITUTION section for specific requirements for the evaluation of transfer credit.